Senior Send-Off celebrates the Class of 2024’s commitment to the common good

 May 28, 2024

-More than 80 graduating seniors were recognized for their pursuit of the common good through Center for Social Concerns courses, minors, research programs, and immersive experiences in South Bend, across the country, and around the world.
+More than 80 graduating seniors were recognized for their pursuit of the common good through Institute for Social Concerns courses, minors, research programs, and immersive experiences in South Bend, across the country, and around the world.

 Two graduates were selected to receive special awards — the Sr. Thea Bowman Award and the Research for the Common Good Award.